Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability

 where $N$ is our batch size and $\mathbf{x}_t^{(i)}, \mathbf{z}_t^{(i)}$ are the $i$th model activation and SAE latent vector in the batch, respectively.
 In practice, we load activations in pairs $\mathbf{x}_t, \mathbf{x}_{t-1}$ and shuffle the pairs to get diversity in each batch.
 We additionally explore an approach where we sample the contrastive pair uniformly over past tokens $\mathbf{x}_1,...,\mathbf{x}_{t-1}$ to encourage long-range semantic consistency (see Sec. \ref{sec:ablations}).

 While the contrastive loss is applied only to high-level features, for low-level, token-specific features, we do not apply any constraints.
 By nature of fitting the residual data left unexplained by the high-level component of the network, our loss naturally encourages the low-level latents to capture remaining, fluctuating features over a sequence.
-We note that this contrastive loss can be applied to any SAE training scheme; we focus on the Matryoshka objective because it naturally partitions the feature space.